 How Long Does Adderall Stay in Your System?

-Even though Adderall is a prescription medication, it is often abused.
+Adderall, a prescription medication used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, may be misused.
 Misuse can lead to addiction, overdose, and significant adverse effects such as cardiovascular disease, unhealthy weight loss, and psychotic symptoms.
-People who have become addicted to the drug may benefit from professional substance abuse treatment.
+People who have become addicted to the drug may benefit from professional substance use treatment.

 What Is Adderall?